 If your adoption question doesn't appear below, please contact us at 1-800-ADOPTION or via our confidential form for more information.

 1. If I contact American Adoptions, am I obligated to choose adoption?

-When you contact American Adoptions, an Adoption Specialist will help you objectively explore adoption to determine if it is the best choice for you and your baby, and they will help answer any of your other adoption questions.
-If you decide adoption is right for you, your Adoption Specialist will begin working with you on your adoption plan.
+When you contact American Adoptions, an adoption professional will help you objectively explore adoption to determine if it is the best choice for you and your baby and they will help answer any of your other adoption questions.
+If you decide adoption is right for you, your adoption professional will begin working with you on your adoption plan.